-For shag area rugs, it’s very important to protect the cable yarn when vacuuming.
-Not only can long yarns on from the area rug wrap around your vacuum’s beater bar (also known as a rotator brush) but the brush itself can damage your rug’s fibers.
+For shag area rugs, it’s very important to protect the long, cable-like yarns when vacuuming.
+Not only can long yarns from the rug wrap around your vacuum’s beater bar (also known as a rotator brush), but the brush itself can damage your rug’s fibers.
 To prevent such damage, consult your vacuum manual to see about disconnecting the beater bar before vacuuming.
 Once it’s disconnected, set your vacuum to the lowest height setting, which provides the best suction.
 You may also want to consider buying a carpet rake to loosen any soil before vacuuming.

-We also recommend that you have your carpet cleaned professionally throughout the year using the hot water extraction method.
-An alternative is to shampoo your rug yourself – but be cognizant of your manufacturer cleaning guidelines or warranties, if applicable.
+We recommend that you have your rug cleaned professionally throughout the year using the hot water extraction method.
+An alternative is to shampoo your rug yourself – but be cognizant of your manufacturer cleaning guidelines or warranties, if applicable!
 Consider making periodic cleaning of your area rug a part of your annual spring and summer cleaning routines.

 Note: You should never dry clean your area rugs or use bleach to clean them.